 AY 2015-2016: CJR RESEARCH GRANT COMPETITION

-CJR Research Funding for Graduate Students
+CJR Research Funding for faculty and Graduate Students

 - Research Grants

 Grants are only supplemental in nature.
 The Centre for Japanese Research is not a granting agency and cannot fund entire projects (faculty research or PhD theses).

 The following guidelines for CJR research grants were unanimously approved by CJR members in January, 2000, updated in October 2002 and again in September 2005, and are currently operational.

 January 16, 2000; October 25, 2002; September 7, 2005; May 22, 2012

 The CJR research grant committee in general follows the guidelines approved by members of the CJR.